SanderMertens/flecs/docs/Manual.md

 | ECS_NOT | Entity must have no entities from provided type |
 | ECS_XOR | Entity must have exactly one entity from provided type |

-Type constraints can be added and removed like other type flags:
+Type constraints can be added and removed like other type roles:

 ```c
 ecs_add_id(world, child, ECS_OR | Toppings);